ChandanNarasimhamurthy/ChandanNarasimhamurthy/README.md

 Hi 👋, I'm Chandan.
 N <br>
 A Professional Technical Service Specialist with expertise in Solar Energy Products like Inverters and Power Optimizers at SolarEdge Technologies from Bangalore, India (🇮🇳). <br>
  I'm passionate about Embedded Systems.
 Enthusiastic in learning new things with expertise in C/C++, Embedded C, and Embedded Firmware.
+Experienced in leadership with strong team management and decision-making skills
 # 💫 About Me:
 🌱 I am enthusiastic about Embedded Systems, particularly interested in real-time applications and low-power design.
 I aspire to a position as an Embedded Engineer, capitalizing on my proficiency in Embedded C, C++.
 Enthusiastic in learning new things with expertise in C/C++, Embedded C, and Embedded Firmware.<br>
 📑 Check out my Resume here -(https://drive.google.com/open?id=1FO_9UFVI1_6GhGXaGiPmH1RSEmUmVke6&usp=drive_fs)<br>